mattroumaya/surveymonkey/README.md

 **What’s working:**

-  - All responses are pulled
+  - All responses are pulled.
-  - Most metadata like custom variables and response start/end timestamps
+  - All metadata like custom variables and response start/end timestamps.
   - All substantive question types should be currently implemented.

 **What’s missing:** Some uncommon question types may not yet be